 1997 – The First Nations Option, in the MBA in Community Economic Development (CED), included with the original degree proposal was approved by the MPHEC in 1997.

-1998 – 1998 saw the establishment of the Mi’kmaq College Institute (MCI) and almost 250 students were enrolled at the university.
+1998 – 1998 saw the establishment of the Mi’kmaq College Institute (MCI) as well as the Mi’kmaq Resource Centre; almost 250 students were enrolled at the university.
 35 Mi’kmaq students also graduated that year.

 1999 – The MBA (CED) is the first degree program accredited by CANDO (Council for the Advancement of Native Development Officers).
 Since 1999, students who complete the MBA in CED degree with the First Nations Option are also granted the Native Economic Development Officer accreditation by CANDO.